 - Offering visitors to your website the opportunity to download video and audio recordings or podcasts from the event

 Live events have become a critical part of Building Products Brands’ content marketing strategy.
-If your team hasn’t yet implemented a live event strategy, it’s time to consider adding it to the mix.
+If your team hasn’t yet implemented a live event strategy for building products marketing, it’s time to consider adding it to the mix.